-Microsoft Teams/Onedrive is a platform that allows for resources to be shared, teachers to provide exposition, and students to ask questions in 'real-time'.
+Microsoft Teams/Onedrive is a platform that allows for resources to be shared, teachers to provide exposition, and students to ask questions in 'real-time' during the 'Keeping in touch sessions' or via the chat function.

 Students will be provided with details sessions, and will be expected to participate in them if they are asked and able to.
-Live sessions can be particularly helpful as they can facilitate contemporaneous communication, with students able to respond to teachers' questions (and ask them) via the conversation functionality in teams and meet.